bigscience-workshop/petals/README.md

 ## Key features

 - Run inference or fine-tune large language models like [BLOOM-176B](https://huggingface.co/bigscience/bloom) by joining compute resources with people all over the Internet.
-No need to have high-end GPUs.
-- It's difficult to fit the whole BLOOM-176B into GPU memory [unless](https://twitter.com/Tim_Dettmers/status/1559892918395031552) you have multiple high-end GPUs.
-Instead, **Petals** allows to load and serve a small part of the model, then team up with people serving all the other parts to run inference or fine-tuning.
+- **Petals** allows to load and serve a small part of the model, then team up with people serving the other parts to run inference or fine-tuning.
-- This way, one inference step takes ≈ 1 sec — much faster than possible with offloading.
+- This way, one inference step takes ≈ 1 sec — 10x faster than possible with offloading.
 Enough for chatbots and other interactive apps.
-- Beyond traditional language model APIs — you can employ any fine-tuning and sampling methods by executing custom paths through the model or accessing its hidden states.
-This allows for the comforts of an API with the flexibility of PyTorch.
+- Beyond classic language model APIs — you can employ any fine-tuning and sampling methods by executing custom paths through the model or accessing its hidden states.
+This combines the comforts of an API with the flexibility of PyTorch.

 <p align="center">
     📜 &nbsp;<b><a href="https://arxiv.org/pdf/2209.01188.pdf">Read paper</a></b>